 So here’s what I love about it.
 First the screen.
 We compared it with an iPhone 5 and the Nexus and the color rendition was much more accurate and properly white-balanced.
 It’s big, it’s unnaturally sharp, and it’s bright.
 Much better in daylight than the Nexus was.
 This is the best smartphone screen I’ve ever seen, bar none.

 The camera is great for snap shots, dark shots, and video.
 It’s only shortcomings are when you’re doing big enlargements and small up-close details.
 I can scan business cards again and the Olympus has been re-retired.
-Not only does it take good dark shots, but it’s the first smartphone or snap shooter I’ve seen that handled flash properly – not more choosing between dark and blurry or over-flashed.
+[Note 2019 – mostly shoot Sony fullframe these days, but an Olympus micro-four-thirds is an important part of my portable arsenal] Not only does it take good dark shots, but it’s the first smartphone or snap shooter I’ve seen that handled flash properly – not more choosing between dark and blurry or over-flashed.
+[Note2019 – today’s flagships all smoke this, but especially the Pixel]

 I did a dark picture test against the iPhone 5 and Samsung Galaxy S3 and it was really great compared to either of them.
 I put a black pocket-knife under my desk.
 Each camera was two shots – once without flash and once with.
 Notice if you look at the large image zoomed in on the HTC how sharp the image is, and how well balanced the flash shot is.